 - Rose Care in the heat

-Windy City – No Not Chicago
+Windy City – No, Not Chicago

 Tips to safeguard your HOT Potted Garden

-3 Ways to protect your pots from the winds tipping factor.
+3 Ways to Protect your pots from the winds tipping factor.

 - A pot with a broad base is your best solution to pots blowing over in our high winds.
 Place vase-shaped containers in protected patio corners or near a protected front door.
-The pot pictures to the left is not safe in windy areas!
+The pot pictures to the left are not safe in windy areas!

 - If high winds are in the forecast, water your pots in well.
 The added water weight will give your pot much more ballast when challenged by windy conditions.

 Worry-Free Summer Desert Pot Design – Just add water